bbroder-algo/go-algorand/crypto/statetrie/README.md

 These nodes are soft links back to a node in the backing store.
 They are expanded into one of the three main nodes if the node is read.

-***Trie expansion from initalization:***
+***Trie lazy expansion from initialization:***

-When initializing the trie, the backing store is queried using an empty nibble key.
+When constructing the trie, the backing store is queried using an empty nibble key.
 The response from the backing store is then deserialized and positioned at the trie's root.
 If the root node contains references to child nodes (whether as children in branches or subsequent nodes in an extension), these are constructed as backing store nodes within the trie.
-In the absence of such references, the root node remains nil.
-Add Operations:
+In the absence of a root node, the root node is nil.

-When adding a new entry, the trie undergoes a traversal, reaching the final leaf node where the value hash is to be inserted.
+When adding a new entry, the trie undergoes a traversal, reaching the final leaf or branch node where the value hash is to be contained.
 Throughout this traversal, any encountered backing store nodes or parent nodes are promoted.
 This means they're transformed into one of the trie's primary node types.
 This promotion ensures that the trie maintains its structural and operational integrity as new entries are integrated.
-Child Trie Handling:

 When a child trie is initialized, it's anchored to its parent by setting its root node as a parent node that points back to the parent trie's root.